Travis Stamm’s pick-six caps off Lyons’ first win over Glenbard West since 2016

 Stamm, cramping up on a steamy day, went without a catch in the second half.
 But he ended his day in style on Glenbard West’s second-to-last possession, intercepting a heave at midfield and taking it all the way back.

-“We worked all week about defending the run, and we knew if we could shut them down at the line of scrimmage they would have to throw the ball,” Stamm said.
+“We worked all week about defending the run and we knew if we could shut them down at the line of scrimmage they would have to throw the ball,” Stamm said.
 “We played our pass coverage, ball in the air, I made a play on it.
 I saw it coming, read it like a book, took it to the house.”

-Glenbard West, 0-4 for the first time since 1999, turned it over twice and managed just 135 yards of offense for the game, 59 in the first half.
+Glenbard West, 0-4 for the first time since 1999, turned it over twice and managed only 135 yards of offense for the game, 59 in the first half.
 Kelly ran for 54 yards on 20 carries.

 “We played great defensively,” Glenbard West coach Chad Hetlet said.
 “The Stamm kid, he’s going to hurt you.
 He’s a great receiver, very dangerous.
 So proud of our run defense.
 We were very physical.
 I think we play like five juniors on defense and they grew up.”